dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 Let's think about how a *reusable dialog* should work.
 We would expect a dialog component to handle showing and hiding itself, as well as maybe styling to appear visually as a dialog.
 However, to be truly reusable, we need to be able to provide the content for the inside of the dialog.
 We call a component that accepts *content* as a parameter a *templated component*.

-Blazor happens to have a feature that works for exactly this case, it's similar to how a layout works.
+Blazor happens to have a feature that works for exactly this case, and it's similar to how a layout works.
 Recall that a layout has a `Body` parameter, and the layout gets to place other content *around* the `Body`.
 In a layout, the `Body` parameter is of type `RenderFragment` which is a delegate type that the runtime has special handling for.
 The good news is that this feature is not limited to layouts.
 Any component can declare a parameter of type `RenderFragment`.

 Let's get started on this new dialog component.
 Create a new component file named `TemplatedDialog.razor` in the `BlazingComponents` project.
 Put the following markup inside `TemplatedDialog.razor`: